ReversecLabs/spikee/docs/10_adaptive_rsa.md

 The attack uses a log-space sequence scoring function that:
 - **Full match detection**: If the target appears in the response, returns the sum of covering token logprobs
-- **Prefix matching**: Finds tokens whose suffix overlaps with the target beginning and scores expected continuations
+- **Prefix matching**: Finds tokens whose suffix overlaps with the start of the target and scores expected continuations
 - **Penalty handling**: Applies configurable penalties for unobserved target tokens in the model's top-k predictions

 ## Requirements